Porsche Cayman Common Problems

 The cabin air filter makes the perfect place for a warm nest – when was the last time you looked in there?
 Also, the center of the engine, right below the intake, is a perfect place for the safe consumption of food.
 It’s supplemented by wires that are coated with a plastic made from corn and on cold, long dark winter nights when food is in short supply, that wire seems pretty tasty.
 Of course, you are blissfully unaware of all of this until the car displays strange engine faults and a musky odor from the air vents!

-On one occasion, we removed a whole mouse family from a Cayman that had eaten the wiring harness, destroyed the carpets, (top stored down) and had eaten most of the cabriolet top.
+On one occasion, we removed a whole mouse family from a Cayman that had eaten the wiring harness and destroyed the carpets.

 Still Can’t Find An Answer? – Contact Us For More Help